-To help bank and credit union executives better understand supervisory guidance on ALLL model validation, Sageworks and Crowe Horwath partnered for a webinar, which addressed the three main components of ALLL model validation.
-The session was led by Sageworks’ Ed Bayer, and Crowe Horwath’s Mike Budinger and Ryan Michalik.
+To help bank and credit union executives better understand supervisory guidance on ALLL model validation, Abrigo and Crowe Horwath partnered for a webinar, which addressed the three main components of ALLL model validation.
+The session was led by Abrigo’ Ed Bayer, and Crowe Horwath’s Mike Budinger and Ryan Michalik.

 During the webinar, more than 500 bankers were polled about their model validation practices.
 The first question asked attendees when they last completed an ALLL model validation.

 While over half indicated a validation was conducted within the last year, almost 25 percent had never performed one.
 The latter took the presenters by surprise, as Mike Budinger noted he’s seen greater emphasis on the model risk management guidance recently.
 The supervisory guidance, which took effect in January of 2012, states “Banks should conduct a periodic review – at least annually but more frequently if warranted – of each model to determine whether it is working as intended and if the existing validation activities are sufficient.”

 The next poll sought how bankers validated the model – either independently in-house, through an independent third-party or a combination of both.